Cincinnati Baseball vs. USF

 He was previously an assistant for the Bearcats in 2004 and both played and coached at Miami (Ohio).

-In his first season at the helm of the Bearcats, Neal led UC to a 22-31 overall record and a 13-9 mark in games played at Marge Schott Stadium.
+The Bearcats finished with a 22-31 overall record in Neal’s first season at the helm of the Bearcats, including a 13-9 mark in games played at Marge Schott Stadium.
 He coached the Bearcats to a championship victory at the sixth annual Joe Nuxhall Classic, the first for UC since 2010.

 During his first year, he coached three All-Conference selections, including first team All-American Athletic Conference pick Ian Happ and two third team picks in Justin Glass and Matt Williams.

 Neal also tutored RHP Connor Walsh who was selected in the 12th round of the 2014 Major League Baseball first-year player draft by the Chicago White Sox.